James Poniewozik

-James "Jim" Poniewozik (/pɒnəˈwɒzɪk/; born July 12, 1968) is an American journalist and television critic.
+James Poniewozik (/pɒnəˈwɒzɪk/; born July 12, 1968) is an American journalist and television critic.
 He is the chief TV critic for The New York Times.
-Earlier in his career, he wrote Time magazine's Tuned In column for 16 years.
+Earlier in his career, he wrote Time's Tuned In column for 16 years.

 Early life

-Originally from Monroe, Michigan, Poniewozik's father was Catholic, and of Polish descent.
+Originally from Monroe, Michigan, Poniewozik's father was Catholic and of Polish descent.
 His mother was Jewish from a Sephardi background from Morocco.
-Poniewozik attended the University of Michigan, Ann Arbor, graduating with a BA in English (1986–1990).
+Poniewozik attended the University of Michigan, Ann Arbor, graduating in 1990 with a BA in English.
 He subsequently attended but did not complete the graduate program in fiction writing at New York University.

 Career

 Poniewozik has contributed to publications such as The New York Times Book Review, Fortune, and Rolling Stone.
 From 1997 to 1999, he was the media critic and editor of the media section at Salon.